Israel and the United Nations: Allegations of bias

 Following an Iranian missile attack on Israel on 1 October 2024, in which the country launched 180 ballistic missiles against Israel, UN Secretary-General Antonio Guterres issued a general statement condemning the "broadening of the Middle East conflict", without mentioning Iran.
 In response, Israel's foreign minister, Israel Katz, announced that Guterres would be barred from entering the country due to his failure to condemn the Iranian attack.
 Katz wrote that "Anyone who cannot unequivocally condemn Iran's heinous attack on Israel, as almost every country in the world has done, does not deserve to step foot on Israeli soil"; as of 1 October, according to American Jewish Committee, 11 countries have condemned the Iranian attack.

+In January 2026, the Israeli government intensified its policy of disengagement from United Nations bodies, citing systemic bias and institutional inefficiency.
+Following a review of international organizations, partially prompted by a simultaneous withdrawal of the United States from 66 global bodies, Foreign Minister Gideon Sa'ar announced that Israel would immediately sever all contact with UN Energy, the UN Alliance of Civilizations (UNAOC), and the Global Forum on Migration and Development.
+The Foreign Ministry justified the move by characterizing the UNAOC as a "platform for attacks against Israel" that systematically excluded Israeli participation in dialogue forums.
+UN Energy was described as a "wasteful organization" indicative of broader UN "excessive and inefficient bureaucracy".

+These actions formalized a trend of previous disengagements in 2024, when Israel ceased cooperation with the Office of the Special Representative for Children and Armed Conflict following the "blacklisting" of the IDF, and with UN Women over its perceived failure to address sexual violence during the October 7 attacks.

+In May 2026, the Israeli government published a report alleging systematic anti-Israel bias and breaches of neutrality by several United Nations agencies and officials involved in reporting on the Gaza war, citing such conduct as evidence of broader institutional problems within parts of the UN system.